-The Junipers Apartments will be an 81-unit new construction development for seniors aged 55 and older, with 80 affordable units and one unrestricted manager's unit.
-This development will be located on a 2.1-acre parcel at the southern end of the Lennar Homes' master-planned 55+ community to be called The Junipers.
-Sixteen of the units will be rent restricted for very low-income seniors with income at or below 50 percent of AMI, and the remaining 64 affordable units will be rent restricted for seniors with income at or below 60 percent of AMI.
+The 3Roots Apartments will be a 180-unit new construction affordable housing development with 178 units affordable for one- to six-person households and two unrestricted managers' units.
+This development will be located on a 3.96-acre parcel at the southern end of the Lennar Homes' master-planned community, which consists of 1,800 residential units to be developed in Mira Mesa community east of Camino Santa Fe, with current address of 9900 Camino Santa Fe to be called 3Roots.

+Ten percent of the units will be rent-restricted to remain affordable for very low-income households with income up to 30 percent of AMI, and 10 percent of the units will be rent-restricted to remain affordable for low-income households with income up to 50 percent of AMI.
+The remaining 142 non-manager units will be rent-restricted to remain affordable for low-income households within come up to 60 percent of AMI.

-The Junipers Apartments will consist of 65 one-bedroom flat units (573 square feet) and 16 two-bedroom flat units (738 square feet) dispersed among a three-story rectangular building with an exterior courtyard in the center.
-The building will have stairwells and two elevators to the third floor, and the buildings will generally resemble modern ranch style architecture with white and grey tones for the color palate.
-The building will have pitched roofs with dark hue composition shingles.
+The 3Roots Apartments will consist of 24 one-bedroom units (520 square feet), 79 two-bedroom flat units (750 square feet), and 77 three-bedroom units (1,000 square feet) dispersed among a three three-story buildings The building will have stairwells and two elevators to the third floor as well as pedestrian walkways on each floor that connect the separate buildings and will generally resemble modern ranch style architecture.
+The buildings will have pitched roofs with dark hue composition shingles.
+The development will have surface parking adequate for the tenants and their guests.
+A community building will be located on-site and will include the leasing office as well as a community area with kitchenette and computer room.

-Unit amenities include Energy Star-rated efficient appliances (stove/oven, microwave, dishwasher, garbage disposal and refrigerator), dual-glazed windows coated for limited solar heat gain, low-energy lighting, HVAC systems that utilize energy-efficient heat pumps, use of Low Volatile Organic Compound (VOC) paints and stains for interior surfaces, private patio/balconies with storage closets blinds, and vinyl-plank flooring.
-All ground units will be accessible pursuant to the Americans with Disabilities Act (ADA).
-The required number of units will have built-out accessible bathrooms and wheelchair barrier-free shower stalls.
+Unit amenities include Energy Star-rated efficient appliances (stove/oven, microwave, dishwasher, garbage disposal and refrigerator); dual-glazed windows coated for limited solar heat gain; low-energy lighting; HVAC systems that utilize energy-efficient heat pumps; use of Low Volatile Organic Compound (VOC) paints and stains for interior surfaces; private patio/balconies with storage closets blinds; and vinyl-plank flooring.
+All ground units will be accessible in accordance with the Americans with Disabilities Act.
+The required number of units will have accessible bathrooms and wheelchair barrier-free shower stalls.